ciro-mota/firefox-desnap/README.md

 - The script will check if you have the Snap or ESR versions installed, otherwise the latest version can be installed and both can coexist normally on the same system.

+- If you choose to run this script in automatic mode, the script will automatically remove Firefox Snap or ESR and install the latest version in tarball format as a replacement for the system's native versions.

-- If you choose, the script will uninstall the Snap or ESR versions and ask for confirmation to install the latest version.
+- Manually, the script will uninstall the Snap or ESR versions and ask for confirmation to install the latest tarball version.

 - In addition to that, this script will also _pin_ the Snap version of Firefox so it doesn't get installed again.

 - If you use Debian on the GNOME version, it requires a browser (either Firefox ESR or Chromium) to be installed on the system.
-In this case when choosing to remove Firefox ESR Chromium will be automatically installed.
+In this case when choosing to remove Firefox ESR, Chromium will be automatically installed.

 ## Execution